rgreenblatt/mesh/README.md

 /course/cs1680/contrib/ should have one, but the permissions are wrong).
 A docker container which can run the project can be found [here](https://hub.docker.com/r/greenblattryan/mesh)
 I have also included a binary in the `bin/` directory.
+This binary runs on the department machines and will probably run on any reasonably recent version of linux.

 If extra arguments are supplied for a command, that will lead to an error.
 For instance, `./mesh inp.obj out.obj subdivide 1 0.38838 3 4` would error